polkafoundry/polkadocs/docs/guide/README.md

 }
 ```

 The validation logic of this contract is very simple and no need to use `@hapi/joi` - it is here just because we  want to demo how it works.
-Check out [@hapi/joi documentation](https://github.com/hapijs/joi/blob/v15.0.3/API.md) if your contract requires compex validation.
+Check out [@hapi/joi documentation](https://github.com/hapijs/joi/blob/v15.0.3/API.md) if your contract requires complex validation.

 ::: tip NOTE
 If you want to use _assertion_ to test invariants, you can `require('assert')` to use Node's 'assert' core module.